Social Icons

 Directed by J. A. Bayona

-The new Jurassic World: Fallen Kingdom movie reminds me much like every other Jurassic Park movie created after the first (Jurassic Park in 1993) directed by Steven Spielberg.
-Each of those movies were good, but not great like the first Jurassic Park.
+The new Jurassic World: Fallen Kingdom reminds me a lot of every other Jurassic Park movie created after the first one (Jurassic Park in 1993, directed by Steven Spielberg).
+Each of those movies was good, but not great like the original Jurassic Park.

-In the first two additions (Jurassic Park 2 and 3) things were coasting and the movie was more like things the producers wished they could have included to the first Jurassic Park movie.
+In the first two sequels (The Lost World: Jurassic Park and Jurassic Park III), things were coasting, and the movies felt more like a collection of ideas the producers wished they could have included in the first Jurassic Park.

-In this continuation series, my biggest issues are additional long conversations and build-ups to what we were all waiting for, the dinosaurs getting totally out of control.
-Instead of adding a new spin to the plot the last two movies have been same old tale, different cast.
+In this continuation series, my biggest issues are the additional long conversations and build-ups to what we’re all waiting for: the dinosaurs getting totally out of control.
+Instead of adding a new spin to the plot, the last two movies have been the same old tale with a different cast.

-Before you can get to the part of the thrill and excitement you will must wait for over eighty minutes before the dinosaurs break loose.
+Before you get to the part with the thrill and excitement, you’ll have to wait over eighty minutes for the dinosaurs to break loose.